Theology and religious studies

 Typical employers

-As a theology and religious studies graduate, you could work in a variety of roles in a range of employment sectors.
+As a theology and religious studies graduate, you could find work in a range of careers across many sectors.
 Typical employers include:

 - the church and other religious organisations